rockmetoo/gumstix-dlna-server/README.md

 ## Overview

-How to make a gumstix overo as a personal dlna stream server.
+How to make a personal dlna stream server using gumstix overo.

 ## Hardware Requirements